 Neighbourhoods are emerging and reinventing themselves.
 Barrio Italia has welcomed restaurants, galleries and shops into the historic buildings and has become the bohemian centre of the city.
 Barrio Yungay is the firm favourite for backpackers who are drawn to the dive bars and beer hall found in the graffiti-covered streets.

 While these new cosmopolitan offerings are changing the face of Santiago for the better, the stunning sight of the Andes is just as astounding as they’ve always been.
 For the best views, head to Parque Metropolitano also known as Cerro San Cristóbal.

 La Paz, Bolivia

-Wander through the large food market, inspect the bizarre and gruesome things on offer in the witches market, and enjoy the intriguing architect style, a combination of concrete blocks against dramatic Gothic spires.
+Wander through the large food market, inspect the bizarre and gruesome things on offer in the witches market, and enjoy the intriguing architectural style, a combination of concrete blocks against dramatic Gothic spires.
 In 2014 the city introduced Mi Teleférico, the world’s highest cable car network.
-This transformed the city, lifting people up out of the traffic and turning an hour drive into a thrilling ten minute journey through the sky.
-As well as saving many of residents from commuter hell, the views of the city and the insight into life of the locals are captivating.
+This transformed the city, lifting people up out of the traffic and turning an hour drive into a thrilling ten-minute journey through the sky.
+As well as saving many residents from commuter hell, the views of the city and the insight into life of the locals are captivating.

 And don’t forget to set aside a Sunday afternoon to watch the unexpected pass time of wrestling cholitas.
 La Paz isn’t for everyone.
 It’s dizzy, gritty and chaotic but also exhilarating and enthralling with an endearing rough around the edges charm.